2nd Year

 • Symbolism in Mime: Étienne Decroux

-• Contemporary Mime: Marcel Marceau, Jacques Lecocq
+• Contemporary Mime: Marcel Marceau, Jacques Lecoq

 • Contemporary Dance: Merce Cunningham, Carolyn Carlson, Maurice Béjart, Abbondanza-Bertoni, Virgilio Sieni, Sosta Palmizi

-• The Tanztheatre: Pina Baush
+• The Tanztheater: Pina Bausch

-• The Physical Theatre
+• Physical Theatre

 HISTORY OF CINEMA

-The study of the History of Cinema starts from the first experiments of moving images, the magic lantern and the new world and from the development of photographic technique; the true origin of Cinema, however, begins with the invention of the Kinetoscope by Thomas Edison and the Cinematograph by the Lumière Brothers: the image moves dynamically; the transition from a representational to an expressive technique occurs with the first editing experiments by Georges Méliès and, later, with the narrative cinema of David W. Griffith.
-An important impetus in the growth of cinematographic art comes from the European avant-gardes (A. G. Bragaglia, L. Buñuel, S.Dalí, S. Ejzenstein, R. Clair and F. Léger) that will influence the German expressionism.
-An epochal passage in the history of Cinema is that from silent cinema to sound; Hollywood is the center of the "studio system" that promotes the birth of film "genres".
-In the meantime, Europe responds with a less poetic approach to distribution but extremely refined: the Italian Neorealism by Luchino Visconti, Roberto Rossellini and Vittorio De Sica; the introspective cinema of I. Bergman and M. Antonioni; the French Nouvelle Vague by F. Truffaut, A. Resnais, J.L.Godard
+The study of the History of Cinema starts from the first experiments with moving images, the magic lantern, and the new world, and from the development of photographic technique; the true origin of Cinema, however, begins with the invention of the Kinetoscope by Thomas Edison and the Cinematograph by the Lumière Brothers: the image moves dynamically; the transition from a representational technique to an expressive medium occurs with the first editing experiments by Georges Méliès and, later, with the narrative cinema of David W. Griffith.
+A significant boost in the growth of cinematic art comes from European avant-gardes (A. G. Bragaglia, L. Buñuel, S. Dalí, S. Ejzenstejn, R. Clair, and F. Léger) who influenced German Expressionism.
+A landmark event in the history of Cinema is the transition from silent to sound film; Hollywood becomes the center of the “studio system” that promotes the creation of “genres.”
+Meanwhile, Europe responds with a less distribution-focused but extremely refined poetics: the Italian Neorealism of Luchino Visconti, Roberto Rossellini, and Vittorio De Sica; the introspective cinema of I. Bergman and M. Antonioni; the French Nouvelle Vague of F. Truffaut, A. Resnais, J. L. Godard.

 • The origins of Cinema: magic lantern, new world